ybernal-lib/splunk-aws-serverless-apps/README.md

 ```
 Then run the set:env to initialize your environment.
 This will create .npmrc file in your serverless application.
-Modify this file according to your own settings
+Modify this file according to match your own settings
 ```
 npm run set:env
 ```